Peripli/specification/api.md

 ## Labels Object

 A label is a key-value pair that can be attached to a resource.
-The key MUST be string; the value MUST be an array of strings.
+The key MUST be a string.
+The value MUST be a non-empty array of unique strings.
+Label keys and values MUST be compared in a case-sensitive way.
 Service Manager resources MAY have any number of labels represented by the `labels` field.

 This allows querying (filtering) on the `List` API of the resource based on multiple labels.
 The Service Manager MAY attach additional labels to the resources and MAY restrict updates and deletes for some of the labels.